bitcoinsfacil/exploreMyceWorld/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Suggest
+name: Feature request
-about: Feature request
+about: Suggestions

 ---